Blueberry Streusel Muffins

 Instructions

-- Using a mixer, combine the butter, oil, and sugar in a large bowl for about 15 seconds.
-Add the eggs and vanilla extract and continue mixing until incorporated, 15 to 20 seconds.
-Stir in the buttermilk with a spatula just until blended.4 tablespoons unsalted butter, melted and cooled; ¼ cup vegetable oil; ¾ cup granulated sugar; 2 large eggs; 2 teaspoons vanilla extract; ¾ cup low-fat buttermilk
+- Using a mixer, combine the butter, oil, and sugar in a large bowl just until incorporated.
+Add the eggs and vanilla extract and continue mixing just until incorporated.
+Stir in the buttermilk with a spatula.

-- Fold the dry ingredients into the wet ingredients, and stir until everything is halfway incorporated (you'll stir it more later).
+- Fold the dry ingredients into the wet ingredients, and stir until everything is mixed halfway (you'll stir it more later).
 Set aside.

 - Preheat the oven to 425F.

-- Pour half the melted butter (2 tablespoons) over the flour/sugar mixture and lightly toss with a fork until the mixture becomes clumpy.
-Don't toss or press the ingredients too much with the fork or it will turn completely pasty.
-If it looks too dry, add some more butter.2 tablespoons unsalted butter, melted and cooled (add more if needed)
+- Pour the melted butter over the flour/sugar mixture and toss lightly with a fork until the mixture becomes clumpy.
+Don't press the ingredients too much with the fork—you don't want to turn it into a paste.

-- Prep a 6-cup jumbo muffin pan by spraying each cup with nonstick cooking spray or inserting liners into them.
-I highly recommend silicone liners, if you have them.
+- Prep a 6-cup jumbo muffin pan by spraying each cup with nonstick cooking spray or using paper liners.

-- Gently stir the 1 and ½ cup blueberries into the batter just until the blueberries and dry ingredients are incorporated and no more streaks of flour are visible.
+- Gently stir 1 and ½ cup blueberries into the batter just until the blueberries and dry ingredients are incorporated and no more streaks of flour are visible.
 You don't want to overmix it.
 Pour the batter evenly into the individual muffin cups.
 Top each with some of the streusel and the remaining ¼ cup blueberries.
-Gently press the streusel and blueberries into the tops of each muffin to help them set.1 and ¾ blueberries, fresh or frozen
+Gently press the blueberries into the tops of each muffin to help set them.

 - Remove the muffins from the oven and let cool in the pan for about 30 minutes before transferring them to a cooling rack.